lcfyi/jssh/README.md

 This is useful if you want to print things to the terminal before the login prompt.
 Otherwise, the other prints should be handled in `termProps`.

 Additional commands should only use `writeln()` to print to the output.
 Otherwise, commands should be one and done, and do not require any additional input (this could change in the future).

+### 'input()'

+Takes an optional string parameter that will act as the default prompt string.
+It returns a promise, which resolves with the user input so you must account for that when designing a function (ie. your function should be async).

 # termProps